40° 48′ 32″ N · 73° 57′ 41″ W / bbox [-73.985,40.795,-73.945,40.825] / corpus 13,350 places / CCR 75.5% / v0.1 · shipped May 2026

 • doc_id— stable identifier inside the source feed

-• source— the feed it came from (wikipedia / osm / chronicling)
+• source_type— the feed it came from (wikipedia / wikidata / osm)

 {